A Discrete Proof of The General Jordan-Schoenflies Theorem: Concepts Review and New Concepts

-In this subsection, we show that the discrete space that we use in this paper is a special case of the notion of CW complex (when embedding the discrete space into a Hausdorff space).
-In computer graphics or discrete geometry, a 2D complex is represented by three sets: (1) a set of 0-cells, (2) a set of 1-cells, and (3) a set of 2-cells.
-Each 1-cell is represented by two end points (0-cells), and each 2-cell is represented by the boundary polygon that is a closed path formed by several 1-cells.
-Therefore, a 2-cell is totally determined by its boundary that is a closed 1-cycle.
-When we think about such a 1-cycle represents a 2-cell, we can fill substance into the cycle.
-Now we give the formal definition of the discrete space in the following.
+In this subsection, we show that the discrete space used is a special case of the CW complex when embedding the discrete space into a Hausdorff space.
+In computer graphics or discrete geometry, a 2D complex is represented by three sets: (1) A set of 0-cells, (2) A set of 1-cells, and (3) A set of 2-cells.
+Each 1-cell is represented by two end points (0-cells), and each 2-cell is represented by the boundary polygon, which is a closed path formed by several 1-cells.
+Therefore, a 2-cell is completely determined by its boundary, which is a closed 1-cycle.
+Intuitively, when we think about a simple 1-cycle representing a 2-cell, we can fill substance into the cycle (such as a deformed 2-ball filling the inner part of the cycle).
+A famous example would be the minimal surface when given a boundary cycle.
+This process of obtaining this surface need to be computable here.